-The primary outcome is prevalence of wasting (as measured by weight-for-height Z-score (WHZ) <-2 or the presence of bilateral pitting oedema) in children <5 years old.
-Wasting will be assessed at baseline and then monthly during the intervention period and then again at 1 year after baseline.
+Prevalence of wasting (as measured by weight-for-height Z-score (WHZ) <-2 or the presence of bilateral pitting oedema) in children <5 years old, assessed at baseline and then monthly during the intervention period and then again at 1 year after baseline

 Secondary outcome measures